-- 15.136 Describe any potential impacts on the use of and access for recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) affected by the project. - 15.137 Identify the percentage of workers likely to be sourced from potentially affected communities, including Aboriginal and Torres Strait Islander peoples, for the construction and operational phases and the proposed methodologies for workforce recruitment. - 15.138 Describe the housing strategy to accommodate construction and operational workers. - 15.139 Describe the workforce management strategy for a pandemic scenario. - 15.140 Include a social impact management plan that describes management measures developed in consultation with potentially affected people, communities and key stakeholders to avoid and mitigate the project's potential adverse impacts and enhance the potential benefits. - 15.141 Describe the framework to monitor the effectiveness of proposed management measures, including timeframes and key performance indicators for implementing these measures.
+- 15.141 Prepare an SIA for the project that is informed by a consultative and inclusive stakeholder engagement program24 in accordance with section 14 Stakeholder consultation and consistent with the relevant requirements of the Coordinator-General's SIA Guideline, having regard to the requirements of Building Queensland's Social Impact Evaluation Guide (Appendix 1). - 15.142 Describe the outcomes of consultation with directly and affected people, communities and key stakeholders including but not limited to landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers (e.g. Queensland Health and Queensland Emergency Services). - 15.143 Describe the project's potential social impacts (both beneficial and adverse) on potentially affected people, communities, and key stakeholders. - 15.144 Describe any potential impacts on the use of and access for recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) potentially affected by the project. - 15.145 Identify the percentage of workers likely to be sourced from potentially affected communities, including Aboriginal and Torres Strait Islander peoples, for the construction and operational phases and the proposed methodologies for workforce recruitment. - 15.146 Describe the housing strategy to accommodate construction and operational workers. - 15.147 Describe the workforce management strategy for a pandemic scenario. - 15.148 Include a social impact management plan that describes management measures developed in consultation with potentially affected people, communities and key stakeholders to avoid and mitigate the project's potential adverse impacts and enhance the potential benefits. - 15.149 Describe the framework to monitor the effectiveness of proposed management measures, including timeframes and key performance indicators for implementing these measures.
 The framework must identify roles and responsibilities, and relevant stakeholders.